 They record live data, track player data, evaluate roster picks, and make winning predictions.
 It is an ideal career for those who love sports and want to work with statistics and probability.

 To become a Sports Statistician, you must have personal qualities and technical competencies:

 Enjoy watching, tracking, and analysing sports events in real-time

 Able to use modern statistical technologies and tools such as Python, R, SAS/STAT, Tableau, and Tableau to solve complex issues.

-Sports Statisticians work at sports data organizations, television networks, universities, and colleges as a coaching staff for professional sports teams.
+Sports Statisticians work at sports data organisations, television networks, universities, and colleges as coaching staff for professional sports teams.

-Most professional organizations seek candidates holding a Master’s degree in statistics, economics, and other related fields.
+Most professional organisations seek candidates holding a Master's degree in statistics, economics, and other related fields.

-A Master’s degree in Statistics gives you an in-depth look into advanced statistical theory, programming, and technology and develops real-world problem-solving, networking, communication, and leadership skills.
+A Master's degree in Statistics gives you an in-depth look into advanced statistical theory, programming, and technology.
+It develops real-world problem-solving, networking, communication, and leadership skills.

 It prepares you for several lucrative roles within the field, such as: